pseigo/bitmind-decisions/README.md

 ![Cover image for the Bitmind project with a screenshot of its graphical user interface on Windows 10.](cover-image.png)

+A desktop app to help journal tough decisions, possible choices, and the consequences of those choices.

 **[Read a detailed write-up of this project at my website! (peytonseigo.ca)](https://peytonseigo.ca/bitmind/)**

 ## Development instructions using the IntelliJ IDE